saraxstrenger/seniordesign/server/README.md

 6. To upload this csv to the table, we first enter ".mode csv" in the terminal.
 Then we execute the following command:
     ```
-    .import [INSERT PATH TO CSV] evaluations
+    .import filepathtocsv evaluations
    ```
-   where evaluations is the name of the table we want to upload it to
+   where evaluations is the name of the table we want to upload it to.
+Make sure to change "filepathtocsv" to the actual filepath of the csv file.

 7. To confirm if this worked, run the following query:
    ```